 Users start by entering the site they want to audit (for example, their website’s blog page) and then clicking into the Content Gap tool to see insights.
 Competitor URLs have to be entered, but users can access a competing domains report within the tool if they aren’t sure who their competitors are.

-From there, users can see which keywords their competitors are performing for that they aren’t and filter the data in different ways for diverse insights.
+With this content gap analysis, users can see which keywords their competitors are performing for that they aren’t and filter the data in different ways for diverse insights.

 The Content Gap tool is also useful for refreshing and consolidating content; in the tool, users can see where they rank for certain keywords and assess their related content to make sure it’s still optimized (for example, if you rank high for a keyword but most of your related content is several years old, you’d want to focus on updating that content).